thomaswp/SourceCheck/R/ITAP/README.md

 18) firstAndLast
 19) singlePigLatin

 Evaluation metrics should be calculated using [10-fold cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation).
 To ensure consistent evaluation, we have preselected the 10 folds, split by student.
-They can be found under the CV folder, where each fold is defined by a training dataset (consisting of 90% of the data) and a test dataset (consisting of the remaining 10).
+They can be found under the CV folder, where each fold is defined by a training dataset (consisting of 90% of the data) and a test dataset (consisting of the remaining 10%).
 Evaluation metrics (precision, recall, etc.) should be calculated across all 10 test datasets, which collectively include all students.

-### An Example

-The Example folder contains an example classifier, written in R, along with code for performing crossvalidation and calculating the evaluation metrics.
+They should be caculated both per-problem and across all predictions.
+See the Example section for how evaluation metrics should be calcuated.

 ## The Data